List of NCAA Division I men's basketball champions

-The University of California, Los Angeles (trophy room pictured) has won the Men's Division I Basketball Championship a record 11 times.
+The University of California, Los Angeles (trophy room pictured) has won the NCAA Division I men's basketball championship a record 11 times.

-The National Collegiate Athletic Association (NCAA) Division I men's basketball tournament is a single-elimination tournament for men's college basketball teams in the United States.
-It determines the champion of Division I, the top level of play in the NCAA, and the media often describes the winner as the national champion of college basketball.
-The NCAA Tournament has been held annually since 1939, except for 2020, when it was cancelled because of the COVID-19 pandemic in the U.S. Its field grew from eight teams in the beginning to sixty-five teams by 2001; as of 2011, sixty-eight teams take part in the tournament.
+The NCAA Division I men's basketball tournament is a single-elimination tournament for men's college basketball teams in the United States.
+It determines the champion of Division I, the top level of play in the National Collegiate Athletic Association (NCAA), and the media often describes the winner as the national champion of college basketball.
+The NCAA tournament has been held annually since 1939, except for 2020, when it was canceled because of the COVID-19 pandemic in the U.S. Its field grew from eight teams in the beginning to sixty-five teams by 2001; as of 2011, sixty-eight teams take part in the tournament.
 Teams can gain invitations by winning a conference championship or receiving an at-large bid from a 10-person committee.
 The semifinals of the tournament are known as the Final Four and are held in a different city each year, along with the championship game; Indianapolis, the city where the NCAA is based, will host the Final Four every five years until 2040.
 Each winning university receives a rectangular, gold-plated trophy made of wood.

 The first NCAA tournament was organized by the National Association of Basketball Coaches.
 Oregon won the inaugural tournament, defeating Ohio State 46–33 in the first championship game.
 Before the 1941 tournament, control of the event was given to the NCAA.
 In the early years of the tournament, it was considered less important than the National Invitation Tournament (NIT), a New York City-based event.
 Teams were able to compete in both events in the same year, and three of those that did so—Utah in 1944, Kentucky in 1949, and City College of New York (CCNY) in 1950—won the NCAA Tournament.
 The 1949–50 CCNY team won both tournaments (defeating Bradley in both finals), and is the only college basketball team to accomplish this feat.
-By the mid-1950s, the NCAA Tournament became the more prestigious of the two events, and in 1971 the NCAA barred universities from playing in other tournaments, such as the NIT, if they were invited to the NCAA Tournament.
+By the mid-1950s, the NCAA tournament became the more prestigious of the two events, and in 1971 the NCAA barred universities from playing in other tournaments, such as the NIT, if they were invited to the NCAA tournament.
 Only twice has there been no national champion in a calendar year.
 The first occurrence was when the 2013 championship won by Louisville became the first men's basketball national title to ever be vacated by the NCAA after the school and its coach at the time, Rick Pitino, were implicated in a 2015 sex scandal involving recruits.
 A situation in which no official winner was declared did not happen again until the 2020 cancellation.